 Credit derivatives: The Funds may enter into credit derivatives to isolate and transfer the credit risk associated with a particular reference asset.
 Credit default swaps provide a measure of protection against defaults of debt issuers.
 The Funds' use of credit default swaps does not assure their use will be effective or will have the desired result.
 A Fund may either be the buyer or seller in a credit default swap transaction.
 Credit default swaps are transactions under which the parties' obligations depend on whether a credit event has occurred in relation to the reference asset.
 The credit events are specified in the contract and are intended to identify the occurrence of a significant deterioration in the creditworthiness of the reference asset.
 On settlement, credit default products may be cash settled or involve the physical delivery of an obligation of the reference entity following a default.
-The buyer in a credit default swap contract is obligated to pay the seller a periodic stream of payments over the term of the contract provided that no event of default on an underlying reference asset that may have little or no value.
+The buyer in a credit default swap contract is obligated to pay the seller a periodic stream of payments over the term of the contract provided that no event of default on an underlying reference asset has occurred.
+If a credit event occurs, the seller must pay the buyer the full notional value of the reference asset that may have little or no value.
 If the Fund is a buyer and no credit event occurs the Fund's losses will be limited to the periodic stream of payments over the term of the contract.
 As a seller, the Funds will receive a fixed rate of income throughout the term of the contract, provided that there is no credit event.
 If a credit event occurs, the seller must pay the buyer the full notional value of the reference obligation.